wolfgangj/okami/spec.md

 - A comment starts with a colon (`;`) and ends at the end of a line.
 - Whitespace is a non-empty sequence of spaces, tabs, newlines and comments.
 - Whitespace is required to separate identifiers.
-- It may also appear between other syntactic elements (tokens) It may not appear inside of identifiers and numbers
+- It may also appear between other syntactic elements (tokens).

-#### Keywords

-- There are no reserved words.
-- However, certain words have special meaning in various contexts:
-  - `private protected public` - see section "Module and Scope"
-  - `record union` - see section "Definition of Data Structures"
-  - `if else while do until for has in is` - see section "Control Structures"
+  It may not appear inside of identifiers, characters and numbers.

 #### Identifier